catid/boss-balloon/README.md

 Player needs to generate his own bullets - It looks too laggy on other screens

+Collision detection response

 Update player scores for kills

-Collision detection response

-- Collision detection on client
-- Collision detection on server
--
 - Server list on HTML page
 - Name selection to URL